polytope-labs/ERC6160/README.md

-# multichain-token
+# ERC6160
-An example implementation of EIP-6160
+Implementation of ERC6160

 This set of interfaces and contracts relates to the [Multi-Chain Native Token Standard.](https://github.com/polytope-labs/EIPs/blob/master/EIPS/eip-6160.md)